 Government guidance is that attended funerals can take place as long as people adhere to the relevant guidelines and regulations, which include restrictions on the number of attendees.

 You can find links to specific guidance in England, Northern Ireland, Scotland and Wales on our Arranging the funeral page.
-In all four nations, funerals are allowed to be conducted in places of worship, but some may still be closed and funerals may have to be held at the graveside or crematorium.
+In all four nations, funerals are allowed to be conducted in places of worship, but some may still be closed and so some funerals may have to be held at the graveside or crematorium.

 Other key elements of government guidance, aimed at minimising the risk of transmission, include:

-It is asked that that funerals are not delayed with the hope of holding them once restrictions have been lifted.
+It is asked that funerals are not delayed with the hope of holding them once restrictions have been lifted.

 While some people choose, even in ordinary times, to have a non-attended cremation or burial, followed perhaps by a memorial service at a later date, if this wasn’t what you wanted it may be very difficult to accept emotionally.
-If you want bereavement support, either generally or in relation to the fact you are not able to attend a loved one’s funeral, there are lots of services that can help over the phone, by email, online chat or through forums with other bereaved people:
+If you want bereavement support, either generally or in relation to the fact you are not able to attend a loved one’s funeral, there are lots of services that can help over the phone, by email, online chat or through forums with other bereaved people.

 - Grief Chat